Updated July 18, 2022

 Creativity is one of the most important qualities of a modern business leader.

 Creativity itself is the abandonment of rigid structures, a very desirable trait for individuals in leadership positions to have in a corporate setting, which goes outside of typical business models.

-Creative leaders have the ability to look at things in new ways and solve problems by seeing things others don’t.
-Synonyms of creativity include words like inventiveness, imagination, innovation, vision, progressiveness, originality, and resourcefulness just to name a few.
+Creative, innovative leaders have the ability to look at things in new ways and solve problems by seeing things others don’t.

 All of these are characteristics of successful creative leaders who are changing our world today.